mkraposhin/opensdn-forwarder-basic-tutorial/tutorial.md

 Constants can be found inside https://github.com/OpenSDN-io/tf-vrouter/blob/master/utils/pylib/constants.py

-OpenSDN vRouter Forwarder uses linux the Netlink protocol to receive requests and send responses.
-Configuration requests can be written in the form of XML files, then the Sandesh-based utility **vrcli** reads an XML, decodes it's content encodes it into controlling messages and sends them to vRouter Forwarder.
+OpenSDN vRouter Forwarder uses the Netlink protocol to receive requests and send responses.
+Configuration requests can be written in the form of XML files, then the Sandesh-based utility **vrcli** reads an XML, decodes it's content, encodes it into controlling messages and sends them to vRouter Forwarder.
 All requests from this tutorial are located in [xml_reqs](https://github.com/mkraposhin/opensdn-forwarder-basic-tutorial/blob/main/xml_reqs/set_hugepages_conf.xml) folder. **vrcli** can work both with vRouter running in DPDK or linux kernel module modes.
-To make it working in the linux kernel module an option **--vr_kmode** must be passed during an invocation of the utility.
+To make it working in the linux kernel module an option **--vr_kmode** must be passed during the invocation of the utility.

-Before working vRouter Forwarder, it must be instructed to initialize important structure in memory, such as Forwarding Information Base (FIB) tables, VRF tables, etc. Whereas vRouter Forwarder is able to work with hugepages, the functionality is not used in this lab and memory is initialized by passing empty list of files where memory is mapped.
+Before working with vRouter Forwarder, it must be instructed to initialize important structures in memory, such as Forwarding Information Base (FIB) tables, VRF tables, etc. Whereas vRouter Forwarder is able to work with hugepages, the functionality is not used in this lab and memory is initialized by passing empty list of files where memory is mapped.
 The corresponding